flenniken/statictea/docs/runCommand.md

 * [newLinesOr](#newlinesor-2) &mdash; Return a new LinesOr object containing a list of lines.
 * [readDocComments](#readdoccomments) &mdash; Read the doc comment lines.
 * [readFunctionStatements](#readfunctionstatements) &mdash; Read the function definition statements and return true when successful.
-* [processFunctionStartLine](#processfunctionstartline) &mdash; If the line is the start of a function definition, return true and fill in the function signature.
+* [isFunctionDefinition](#isfunctiondefinition) &mdash; If the statement is the first line of a function definition, return true and fill in the return parameters.
+* [processFunctionSignature](#processfunctionsignature) &mdash; Process the function definition line starting at the signature string.
-* [defineUserFunctionAssignVar](#defineuserfunctionassignvar) &mdash; If the statement starts a function definition, define it, assign the variable and return true.
+* [defineUserFunctionAssignVar](#defineuserfunctionassignvar) &mdash; If the statement starts a function definition, define it, assign the variable.
 * [runCommand](#runcommand) &mdash; Run a command and fill in the variables dictionaries.

 # Statement